srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Leave **Select how you want to assign devices to hubs** as **Evenly weighted distribution**.

-   As you only have one IoT Hub associated with the enrollment, this setting is somewhat unimportant.
-In larger environments where you have multiple distributed hubs, this setting will control how to choose what IoT Hub should receive this device enrollment.
+   In large environments where you have multiple distributed hubs, this setting will control how to choose what IoT Hub should receive this device enrollment.
+You will have a single IoT Hub associated with the enrollment in this lab, so how you assign devices to IoT hubs doesn't really apply within this lab scenario.

 1. Notice that the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub is selected within the **Select the IoT hubs this device can be assigned to:** dropdown.